exercism/v3/languages/csharp/exercises/concept/dictionaries/.docs/after.md

 In addition key/value pairs can be added and removed from the dictionary.
 Keys, values and key/value pairs can be enumerated.

-Values can be objects of any legal C# type including primitives and structs.
+Values can be objects of any C# type, which includes primitives, structs _and_ classes.

 The Dictionary object allows keys to be objects of any type.
 However to ensure correct behavior at runtime keys must have an appropriate hashcode as returned by [GetHashCode][gethashcode].